nhsconnect/FHIR-CDS/pages/explore/api_service_definition.md

       <td><code class="highlighter-rouge">0..*</code></td>
     <td>Contributor</td>
     <td>A content contributor</td>
-<td>The information in this element COULD be used to assist consumers in quickly determining who contributed to the content of the knowledge module.</td>
+<td>The information in this element MAY be used to assist consumers in quickly determining who contributed to the content of the knowledge module.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">contact</code></td>